tmlkmcd/AoC-2022/2022/README.md

 - Estimated completion time: ~1.5 hours

 Enjoyed this one too, was pretty proud of the way I chose to model the blizzards.
 Couldn't figure out why it seemed to be running forever until, when running the program against a testing input, I figured that I wasn't memo-izing the previously seen outcomes properly.
 Program takes a long time to run (few minutes per step) but I'm fine with that since it got me the correct answer.

+## 🎄

+- Estimated completion time: 1 hour

+Converting from 'snafu' is easy, converting from it took a long time to figure out a strategy.
+I ended up manually calculating the answer just to submit something quickly - it worked but was not elegant.
+The loop I have in place now was derived shortly after.

+Merry Christmas!

+Conclusion: had heaps of fun this year in spite of the banging my head on a table trying to get day 19 to run.
+Will be much faster next year.